noaione/yuusha-shoukan-ln/sources/v10/chapter0.md

 ...Please don’t blame me for thinking that the King is just like Fate-san.

-[We don’t need a King in this country anymore…...
+[We don’t need a King in this country anymore...
 Don’t you think?
 Young man.]

 [Eh?
 A-Ahhh, perhaps.]